diericx/svelte-breadcrumbs/README.md

 # Svelte-Breadcrumbs

-Svelte-Breadcrumbs solves the annoying problem of generating meaningful breadcrumbs for routes.
+Svelte-Breadcrumbs makes it easy to generate meaningful breadcrumbs.
 When navigating to a route such as this:

 Route id: `/todos/[id]/edit`
 Route: `/todos/1/edit`

-You may want more meaningful data in the breadcrumbs like so:
+You may want more meaningful data in the breadcrumbs:

 `Home / Todos / My Todo / Edit`

-Svelte-Breadcrumbs will pick up on constant strings or dynamic functions written in your page Svelte files to generate crumbs.
+For each breadcrumb item Svelte-Breadcrumbs will search for a Svelte file at the cooresponding route and read the value of an exported string or getter function.
 The data is collected in the following order of priority:

 1. Page data `crumbs` property which overrides the entire `crumbs` array
 2. `pageTitle: string` variable or `getPageTitle(data: any) -> string` function exported from the respective svelte page